 7. A man’s health & lifestyle directly affects his sperm quality

 A crummy, nutrient-void diet.
 A smoking habit.
 A beer habit.
 Too much sleep.
 Too little sleep.
 Too much stress.
 Not enough exercise.
 All of these poor lifestyle choices directly influence the quality and quality of a man’s sperm.
 The silver lining?
 A conscious effort to lead a healthier lifestyle, among its many benefits, can actually overcome the negative impact of all those risk factors.
 And it can happen faster than you’d think, which brings us to our next point.

 Sperm quality is often an indication of a man’s health in general.
 Guys with low-quality sperm tend to have other health issues, particularly relating to hormones, skin conditions, and circulatory problems.
 That means you can work backwards — if you’re a smoker or dealing with obesity, it follows that sperm quality is going to be poor.
 Fortunately, taking steps to improve health as a whole will also improve sperm health.

-Only one in four men has optimal semen quality
+8. Just one man in four has optimal sperm quality

 Are you sensing a theme here?
-For dads-to-be, your best bet is to commit to being healthier and add a high-quality prenatal vitamin to the mix.
+For dads-to-be, your best bet for healthy sperm is to commit to being healthier as a whole and make a point of adding a high-quality prenatal vitamin to the mix.
 Beli Vitality for Men is a scientifically-aligned men’s prenatal supplement made with the most bioavailable ingredients in their most effective amounts.
-Our formula is based on the latest research regarding men’s fertility nutrition — we’ve included everything you need to improve all the parameters of sperm health, and nothing you don’t.
+Our formula is based on the latest research regarding men’s fertility nutrition—we’ve included everything you need to improve all the parameters of sperm health, and nothing you don’t.

 The bottom line